jhandfield/photo-frame-appliance/README.md

 A simple, plug-and-play slideshow appliance for Raspberry Pi and other devices.

-* Automatically starts a fullscreen slideshow of images in `/photos` on boot
+* Automatically starts a fullscreen slideshow of images in your configured photos directory (default: `~/Pictures`) on boot
 * Watches for new images and restarts the slideshow automatically
 * Shows a static error image if the slideshow repeatedly fails